+Millions of vape consumers disagree, and they're in good company.
 Public Health England, The National Academy of Sciences, and even the commissioner of the tobacco division of the FDA have all publicly stated otherwise.

+Studies have shown that vapor products can also produce high levels of carcinogens - but under what conditions?
 Can we ensure the relative safety of these products?